 A candidate, sheriff, deputy sheriff, police officer, or any law enforcement officer is not allowed to serve as a poll watcher.

 HOW MANY POLL WATCHERS ARE ALLOWED IN A POLLING PLACE?

 Each candidate, political party and political committee may designate one poll watcher in each early voting area or polling place at any one time during the election.

 WHAT CAN’T THE POLL WATCHER DO?

-The poll watcher should not interfere with or impede the conduct of any election.
-He/she should come no closer to the official’s table or the voting booths than is reasonably necessary.
-Unless there is an observation of a questionable nature, the poll watcher is not permitted to speak to the voter, or the inspectors.
+A poll watcher must not interfere with or impede the conduct of an election.
+They should not come closer to the official’s table or voting booths than is necessary.
+Poll watchers are not allowed to speak to voters or inspectors unless they observe something questionable.
 All questions must be directed to the clerk of the election board.